 The good news?
-The right program not only satisfies all Section 125 plan requirements, but it also goes beyond by delivering added value to both employers and employees.
+The right IRS Section 125 plan not only satisfies all Section 125 plan requirements, but it also goes beyond by delivering added value to both employers and employees.

 Let’s break it all down.